bilalze/CityofLA_data_analysis/README.md

  ```
  ![Alt text](images/Figure_14.png)
+ ### Checking for promotions and similar jobs
- also we can check for relevant promotions
+ We can check for relevant promotions as following
  ```
  def similar_jobs(job):
     ''' function to find and return jobs with similar job title.take a single argument